maximbircu/pull-request-assistant/documentation/configuration.md

 - [Configuration File JSON Schema](../assets/config-schema.json)
 - [Default Configuration File](../assets/default-config.json)

-In case you want to adjust default configuration, you should:
+In case you want to adjust the default configuration, you should:

 1. add a new config file to your repository.
 For example `friday-config.json`
 2. Indicate the path to the config file inside your GH Action workflow YAML file.